camuthig/event-store-laravel-package/README.md

 This package presents the necessary tools to leverage Prooph Event Stores inside a Laravel project.

+An example of how to use this project can be found at the [ProophessorDo Laravel example](https://github.com/camuthig/proophessor-do-laravel).

 ## Features

 - [x] Support PDO event stores out of the box